MinnPost/minnpost-wordpress/wp-content/plugins/highlight-search-terms/readme.txt

 1. [Josh](http://theveganpost.com) pointed out a conflict with the ShareThis buttons plugin.
 Since then, that plugin has been completely rewriten so please let me know if the problem still exists.
 Thanks!

-1. When search engine referrer is using SSL (notice the https:// in the URL) then the search terms cannot be determined.
-Most search engines are always over SSL nowadays.
-There is no way to get around that issue.

 Please file bug reports and code contributions as pull requests on [GitHub](https://github.com/RavanH/highlight-search-terms).